 After 30 miles, we note an area where the big toe touches the top of the fabric.
 Here, we noticed the beginnings of a small hole.
 Under the sock, in high use areas, we note compression of the already thin material and stitching seriously wearing down.
-This sock isn't nearly as durable as the Darn Tough Vertex No Show Ultra-Light which shows little to no wear and tear after this same use period.
 Also, after washing, it did shrink.
-Overall, we aren't super impressed with the durability and think there are more durable products out there to be considered with a similar make-up.
+Overall, we aren't super impressed with the durability and think there are more durable products out there to be considered with similar make-up.

 While Smartwool has many great products, we aren't impressed by the performance and value of this particular product.
-It's pretty cheap for $17 and not worth the money.
-There are better, higher value options, with similar construction, such as the Darn Tough Vertex.
-For the same price, durability is much better, the lifetime guarantee is unparalleled and offers much better performance.
+There are higher-value options, with better construction and warranties.

 Smartwool has amazing products that are typically comfortable and great for all-around use.
 To be honest, we aren't especially impressed with the Smartwool PhD Micro Elite.
 While it is fairly comfortable for a lightweight sock, the fit is on the smaller side, it rides down on the run, and durability is questionable.
 If you're a hardcore Smartwool fan and have tried these socks, and they work, we are more then happy for you!
 However, we also believe there are better running sock options out there for the price.